Circadian Rhythms and Homeostatic Sleep Drive and Their Effect on Reward and Cognitive Control Systems in Adolescents (CARRS-P1)

 Detailed Description

-P1 will study 96 adolescents ages 13-15, stratified by habitual sleep timing (early, intermediate, late), in a 60-h laboratory study.
+P1 will study 200 adolescents ages 13-18 in a 48-h to 60-h laboratory study.
 Participants will monitor sleep patterns at home for 2 weeks with actigraphy and sleep diary, and will also complete fMRI measures of reward and cognitive control.
-This will be followed by a 60-hour laboratory visit.
-The laboratory session includes two nights of polysomnography (PSG) sleep studies, separated by 36 h of an ultradian sleep/wake protocol-every 120-minutes, there will be an 80-minute period of waking, followed by a 40-minute sleep opportunity.
-Participants will be in dim light conditions and temporal isolation for the first 24 h of the ultradian sleep/wake protocol.
+This will be followed by a 48-to-60-hour laboratory visit.
+The laboratory session includes two nights of polysomnography (PSG) sleep studies (the second night of PSG was halted for all participants as of January 2026), separated by 28 h of an ultradian sleep/wake protocol-every 120-minutes, there will be an 80-minute period of waking, followed by a 40-minute sleep opportunity.
+(Prior to January 2026, participants had a 36-h ultradian sleep/wake protocol, which was then shortened to 28 hours).
+Participants will be in dim light conditions and temporal isolation for the first 28 h of the ultradian sleep/wake protocol.
 Physiological circadian measures include salivary melatonin; core body temperature (CBT); and molecular rhythms from hair follicle cells (examined in Project 3).
-Physiological sleep homeostatic measures include waking EEG theta power, slow-wave sleep rebound following the 36-h ultradian sleep/wake protocol, and repeated sleep latency on the sleep opportunities.
+Physiological sleep homeostatic measures include waking EEG theta power, slow-wave sleep rebound following the ultradian sleep/wake protocol (for participants enrolled prior to January 2026), and repeated sleep latency on the sleep opportunities.
 Behavioral tests (Reward Anti-Saccade task to index cognitive control with/without reward modulation; Psychomotor Vigilance Test) and self-reports of mood/sleepiness will be collected every 2 h.
 Longitudinal on-line surveys will assess substance use every 6 months for the life of the grant.

 Study Type